wasPrime/wasPrime.github.io/README.md

 ## Pages Configuration

-Refer to <https://hexo.io/docs/front-matter> if adding tags and so on.
+Refer to <https://hexo.io/docs/front-matter> if any property need to be added or updated such as `categories` `tags`.